ladybug-tools/spider/gbxml-viewer/r13/gv-exp-module-explorer/README.md

 ## Mission

-* Enable easy access to the
+* Enable easy access to the:
 	* Source code for every module
 	* Read Me file for every module
-	* List the features and benefits for every module ising Mission and Vission statements
+	* List the features and benefits for every module using Mission and Vision statements
-	* Easy access to the Change log, issues list and wish list for every module
+	* Change log, issues list and wish list for every module

 ## Concept